matomo-org/developer-documentation/docs/generated/master/Piwik/Nonce.md

 part of a robust defense against cross-site request forgery (CSRF/XSRF).
 This class provides static methods that create and manage nonce values.

-Nonces in Piwik are stored as a session variable and have a configurable expiration:
+Nonces in Piwik are stored as a session variable and have a configurable expiration.

 Learn more about nonces [here](http://en.wikipedia.org/wiki/Cryptographic_nonce).